towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 For the purpose of creating impactful visualization we will use MS PowerBI, which is a very useful business intelligence tool used for data visualization and other related purpose around the world.

+**What is the total numbers of rides of the both types of users?**

 ![Q1](https://github.com/towhidrazu/Cyclistic_Bike_Share/blob/main/q1.png)

+Comment: From the above pie chart it's clearly visible that our target customer 'Casual' riders comprise 37% (2.08 million ) of total rides.